Anhui Federation of Trade Unions

 The Anhui Federation of Trade Unions (AFTU; 安徽省总工会), a provincial branch of the All-China Federation of Trade Unions (ACFTU), was officially founded in October 1927 in Hefei during the Chinese Communist Party (CCP)-led labor movement.

 History

 Its origins lie in early industrial organizations such as the Bengbu Railway (蚌埠铁路) Workers' Union in 1925, which orchestrated strikes against British and Japanese-controlled rail operations along the Tianjin-Pukou Railway.
 During the Second Sino-Japanese War, the AFTU collaborated with the New Fourth Army in southern Anhui, organizing coal miners in Huainan to disrupt Japanese supply networks and support guerrilla resistance.

 Post-1949, the AFTU centralized labor governance in state-owned enterprises, notably managing the Maanshan Iron and Steel Company (MA Steel, established 1953) and promoting Socialist Labor Competitions.
 During the 1990s economic reforms, it addressed labor disputes in rural industries and migrant worker rights in cities like Wuhu, aligning with national labor contract standardization.
-In the 2010s, the AFTU prioritized rural-urban labor integration through initiatives like the Anhui Migrant Workers' Skills Training Center (安徽省总工会干部学校) in 2016 and supported tech-driven employment under the provincial "Digital Anhui" strategy.